 - Placenta Adherens occur most frequently among the three and are a result of contractions not strong enough to expel the placenta in its entirety.
 As a result, the placenta remains loosely attached to the uterine wall.

 - Trapped Placentas occur when the placenta is left inside of the uterus.
 The placenta will fully detach from the wall of the uterus but fails to be expelled.
-In most cases, this happens due to the cervix closing prior to the placenta being expelled.
+In most cases, this happens due to the cervix closing before the placenta is expelled.

 - Placenta Accretas: sometimes retained placenta is caused by another complication known as placenta accreta which occurs when the placenta attaches itself too deeply into the wall of the uterus.
 This causes a much more difficult delivery and in many cases causes severe bleeding.
 The placenta usually must be either surgically detached or an emergency hysterectomy must be done to remove the uterus entirely.

-While any woman can experience a retained placenta, there are some factors that can increase the likelihood of experiencing one.
+While any woman can experience a retained placenta, some factors increase the likelihood of experiencing one.
 For one, retained placentas are more common in women who become pregnant after they turn 30.

-Additionally, premature deliveries occurring prior to the 34th gestational week can increase the risk as the placenta needs to remain in place until gestational weeks 34-40.
+Additionally, premature deliveries occurring before the 34th gestational week can increase the risk as the placenta needs to remain in place until gestational weeks 34-40.
 Having a very long first and second stage of delivery can also increase the risk and be a sign you may experience one.
-Lastly, retained placentas are common in women who deliver a stillborn baby.Managent / Treatment of Retained Placenta?
+Lastly, retained placentas are common in women who deliver a stillborn baby.Managment / Treatment of Retained Placenta?

 Removal of the placenta from the womb is the only treatment option for a retained placenta, however, there are different methods of manual removal.
 You can opt for an anesthetic and the OB/GYN can try to remove it manually, but the risk of infection is elevated.

-There are also medications that can be used to either trigger additional contractions or relax the uterus muscles and help expel the placenta.
+There are also medications that can trigger additional contractions or relax the uterus muscles and help expel the placenta.

 When it comes to a retained placenta, there are a number of complications that may arise and that you should be aware of.
 For one, retained placentas can result in a primary postpartum hemorrhage resulting in excessive heavy internal bleeding.